owm111/hackneyed-x11-cursors/README.md

 XcursorLogDiscover.

 You should not take into account the hashes for masks, i.e., the filled "images" displayed.
-If for some reason you can't tell a mask from a cursor, only consider hashes that "return" some random hex number (something in the lines of "Cursor hash XXXXX returns 0xdeadbeef").
+If you can't tell a mask from a cursor, only consider hashes that "return" some random hex number (something in the lines of "Cursor hash XXXXX returns 0xdeadbeef").

 Useful links
 ------------